Zero-We/PMIL/README.md

 <br/>

 Train the PMIL framework that encodes WSI by its compositions in terms of the frequencies of occurence of prototypes found inside.
-Here, we use patch features match against prototypes to get soft-assignment histogram, andd histograms of each patch in WSI will be aggregated by selective pooling module:
+Here, we use patch features match against prototypes to get soft-assignment histogram, and histograms of each patch in WSI will be aggregated by selective pooling module:
 ~~~
 python pmil.py --save_model
 ~~~